-All of the equity-based awards granted by the Company during Fiscal Years, 2023, 2022 and 2021 were considered equity-classified awards and compensation expense for these awards was recognized in Selling, general, and administrative expenses in the consolidated statements of operations and comprehensive income.
+All of the share-based awards granted by the Company to its employees during Fiscal Years 2024, 2023 and 2022 were considered equity-classified awards and compensation expense for these awards was recognized in Selling, general, and administrative expenses in the consolidated statements of operations and comprehensive income.
 Forfeitures were recorded as they occurred.